 MESSAGE FOR PROSPECTIVE STUDENTS

-In addition to teaching at The University of Chicago Graham School and Story Studio Chicago, Sarah works one-on-one with adult and teen writers.
+In addition to teaching at The University of Chicago Graham School and Story Studio Chicago, Sarah works as a creative coach and developmental editor.

 Sarah’s approach is flexible and intuitive.
 She holds an MFA in Creative Writing from The School of the Art Institute of Chicago, and her teaching style is informed by that foundation - but it is also based on her experience working hands-on with hundreds of writers, and her own experiences finding her voice.

 Sarah tailors her teaching to students' individual needs.
 Some students choose to meet with Sarah weekly, some bi-weekly, monthly or as-needed.
 Her beginner-level students are working on honing elements of craft such as plot, dialogue, characterization, tone and structure.
 Her more advanced students are creating novels, memoirs, short story collections and essays.

 Sarah is committed to writing as a tool not just for monetary gain but for internal healing.
 While many of her students have their sights set on publication, she also works with plenty of students who want to process through their feelings and find meaning in their live’s narrative.

 Sarah also supports students in their professional writing goals.
 She nurtures students through the MFA application process, working with them to perfect their portfolios.
 She currently advises several students as they navigate the process of preparing manuscripts and querying agents.
 In addition, she consults, provide big picture feedback, and line level edits.

 Sarah is an expert in writing for performance.
 With a background in acting, and as the founder of the Chicago Live Lit Series, Truth or Lie, she is also well-equipped to advise students writing for performance and storytelling.